 The IQ comes with two mouthpieces.
 Both are made of ceramic zirconia and this serves a dual purpose: keeping the vapor cool, as well as pure for excellent flavor.
 Ceramic zirconia is also incredibly easy to clean and this makes removing the residue from the IQ much less troublesome when compared to some other vaporizers.

-The first mouthpiece that you get is flat for more stealthy and discrete use.
+The first mouthpiece that you get is flat for more stealthy and discreet use.
 It’s also much easier to carry the IQ in your pocket with the flat mouthpiece.

 You also get an extended mouthpiece with the IQ, and this is the one that I’ve preferred using.
 The extra inch on the extended mouthpiece gives the vapor a little more room to cool down, and I found that this made for a more pleasurable vapor.